Introduction to PostgreSQL Triggers

 - Table name – Name of the table or view

-- DEFERRABLE, NOT DEFERRABLE, INITIALLY IMMEDIATE and INITIALLY DEFERRED – This is the PostgreSQL trigger’s default time.
+- DEFERRABLE, NOT DEFERRABLE, INITIALLY IMMEDIATE, and INITIALLY DEFERRED – This is the PostgreSQL trigger’s default time.

 - For each row, this will specify that the trigger will be fired once for every row affected by trigger events.

-- Condition – Condition will be the Boolean expression that determines that trigger function will be executed.
+- Condition – Condition will be the Boolean expression that determines that the trigger function will be executed.

 PostgreSQL Triggers Working